 Shaker kitchen doors and cabinets, as well as Shaker drawers, are a style of kitchen units that feature a flat centre panel and square edges, with minimal detailing or profiling.
 Shaker cabinet designs are often symmetrical and shy away from intricate carvings and ornamentation.
 Shaker style furniture has been around for centuries, and is one of the most popular kitchen designs used to date.
 Most interior designers pair shaker cupboards and drawers with many modern designs.

 The history of the shaker kitchen design

-Shaker cupboards and shaker doors get their name from the United Society of Believers in Christ’s Second Appearing, more commonly known as Shakers.
-Originating from Manchester, this religious group were formed in the 18th century after breaking away from the religious group, the Quakers.
-Before separating from the Quakers, they were known as the Shaking Quakers due to the ecstatic movements they used during worship.
+Shaker style cabinets and shaker style doors get their name from the United Society of Believers in Christ’s Second Appearing, more commonly known as Shakers.
+Originating from Manchester, this religious group was formed in the 18th century after breaking away from the religious group, the Quakers.
+Before separating from the Quakers, the religious sect were known as the Shaking Quakers due to the ecstatic movements they used during worship.

-This celibate and self-sufficient community emigrated to America and spread out across New England, where they handcrafted high-quality furniture that was renowned for its craftsmanship and high standards.
-The furniture they created was predominantly made from timber wood such as pine or cherry.
+This celibate and self-sufficient community emigrated to America and spread out across New England, where they handcrafted high-quality shaker style furniture that was renowned for its craftsmanship and high standards.

 Shakers took so much pride in making their furniture that it looked just as good from the front, side and back.
 Their designs were durable, simplistic and understated – intricate details and veneers were seen as dishonest practices, with the exception of a small carving of the Shaker’s symbol ‘the tree of life’.